CODA (2021 film): Screening

 CODA had its world premiere on January 28, 2021, at the 2021 Sundance Film Festival as one of the opening-day films.
 It screened as part of the festival's US Dramatic Competition.
 Due to the COVID-19 pandemic in the United States at the time, CODA was screened virtually.
+The film went on to win the U.S. Grand Jury Prize, U.S. Dramatic Audience Award, and a Special Jury Ensemble Cast Award at the festival.
+The film's director Sian Heder won Best Director in the U.S. Dramatic section.

 The film received "immediate rave reviews", according to Agence France Presse, which highlighted the positive comments from Variety and Deadline Hollywood.
 IndieWire wrote, "[Heder] has reportedly crafted a crowd-pleasing tearjerker whose commercial promise will easily spark a bidding war between theatrical distributors and deep-pocketed streamers."
 USA Today summarized the reception, "Propelled by its powerful inclusivity of the deaf community, it's a refreshing reboot of the traditional teen romance and coming-of-age story."

-Two days after CODAs premiere, Apple acquired distribution rights to the film for a festival-record $25 million.
-At Sundance, CODA won the U.S. Grand Jury Prize, U.S. Dramatic Audience Award, and a Special Jury Ensemble Cast Award.
-The film's director Sian Heder won Best Director in the U.S. Dramatic section.
+Two days after CODA's premiere, Apple beat out multiple companies, notably Amazon Studios, to acquire worldwide distribution rights to the film for a festival-record $25 million.
+However, this sale enraged multiple international distributors to whom Pathé had pre-sold the film to help finance the independent production's $10 million budget, with buyback offers from its financers being met with outright refusal.
+Theatrical releases proceeded in many such territories, with the film earning at least $2.2 million from international showings.

-In March 2022, CODA was screened at the Family Theater of the White House.
+In March 2022, CODA was screened for the First Family at the White House Family Theater.

-Theatrical and streaming
+Streaming

-The film was released in theaters and through the streaming service Apple TV+ in selected countries on August 13, 2021.
+The film was released through the streaming service Apple TV+ in selected countries on August 13, 2021.
 IndieWire estimated the film grossed around $100,000 in its domestic opening weekend.

 Apple spent about $10 million on the film's award campaign.
-Free screenings in select theaters were also held February 25–27, 2022.
 By March 20, 2022, the film had been streamed in 973,000 households in the United States, including 375,000 since the Oscar nomination announcements on February 8.
 In the three days following its Best Picture win, the film saw a 300% increase in views from the previous week and was the most-streamed program on Apple TV+.
-It was also re-released in 600 theaters the following Friday.

 According to Kotsur, the film was initially rated R "for language," as displayed in the subtitles during the deaf characters' dialogue in some scenes, but after several "back-and-forths" and fights with the MPA, it was ultimately reduced to PG-13 "for strong sexual content and language, and drug use" months before its official release.
 Kotsur added "...vulgar sign language is just a part of our culture.
 But are you hearing people ready?
 That's why it was so cool.
 It's fascinating to see that in the script".

+Home media

+AV Entertainment released the movie on DVD, Blu-ray Disc and Ultra HD Blu-ray on November 4, 2025.